 Profile

-Bates Masi + Architects LLC, a full-service architectural firm with roots in New York City and the East End of Long Island for over 55 years, responds to each project with extensive research in related architectural fields, material, craft and environment for unique solutions as varied as the individuals or groups for whom they are designed.
-The focus is neither the size nor the type of project but the opportunity to enrich lives and enhance the environment.
-The attention to all elements of design has been a constant in the firm’s philosophy.
-Projects include urban and suburban residences, schools, offices, hotels, restaurants, retail and furniture in the United States, Central America and the Caribbean.
-The firm has received 232 design awards since 2003 and has been featured in national and international publications including The New York Times, New York Magazine, Architectural Digest, Interior Design, Architectural Record, Metropolitan Home, and Dwell.
-Residential Architect Magazine selected Bates Masi one of their 50 Architect’s We Love.
-In 2013, Bates Masi was inducted into the Interior Design Hall of Fame.
-Bespoke Home, the first monograph of the firm’s work, with introduction by Paul Goldberger was published in 2016.
-The firm’s highly anticipated second monograph, Architecture of Place, is available in bookstores now.
+Bates Masi + Architects LLC, a full-service architectural firm with offices in New York City and the East End of Long Island for 60 years, responds to each project with extensive research in related architectural fields, material, craft and the environment to create unique solutions as varied as the individuals or groups for whom they are designed.
+The focus is neither the size nor the type of project, but the opportunity to enrich lives and enhance the environment.
+The attention to all elements of design has been a constant in the firm’s philosophy, as instilled by the firm’s founder, Harry Bates.
+Harry was one of the leading midcentury modern architects.
+Organized tours of his works on Fire Island and in the Hamptons are an ongoing tribute to his legacy.

 Paul Masi spent childhood summers in Montauk and currently resides in Amagansett.
-He received a Bachelor of Architecture from Catholic University and a Masters of Architecture from the Graduate School of Design at Harvard University.
-He worked at Richard Meier & Partners before joining this firm in 1998.
+He received a Bachelor of Architecture from Catholic University, Research Study at The University College of London, Bartlett, UK and a Masters of Architecture from the Graduate School of Design at Harvard University.
+He worked at Richard Meier & Partners before joining Harry Bates and forming Bates Masi + Architects.
+He has guest lectured at universities, professional organizations and cultural institutions, as well as local elementary and high schools.
+He enjoys making custom furniture in his home wood shop.

 We are always looking for talented designers to join our team.
 If interested, please send resume and portfolio to info@batesmasi.com.